AmirHoseinTangsiriNET/EventLogSilencer/README.md

 - As a result, event logging is effectively silenced until the registry key is restored.

 ### Caution:
-- EventLogSilencer is intended for educational and red teaming purposes only.
+- EventLogSilencer is intended for educational.
 Use responsibly and ensure compliance with applicable laws and regulations.
 - Use in a controlled environment to prevent unintended impact on critical systems.

 Disclaimer: